stefanwalther/mongoose-connection-promise/docs/usage.md

-## Use mongoose-connection-promise in express.js
+### Use mongoose-connection-promise in express.js

-Connect mongoose
+Connect mongoose to a MongoDB instance using the default settings:

 ```js